 - Establish a connection between front-office customer services and back-office functions: The front office customer service provided by a cloud-based contact center like customer interaction and troubleshooting should be linked with back-office functions that take care of logistics, accounting, product information, DBMS, etc. The workflow in the organization should be created in a way that maximum priority is given to customer interactions.
 This linkage and data federation can improve operational efficiency and improve customer experience.
 If a more valuable customer is identified and given preference in a call queue, back office processing should also be prioritized in terms of customer life cycle.

-- Proper assessment of technology and staff in place: Before you move your business to the cloud, you should do a thorough audit of your resources and see which of these can be integrated with the cloud technology.
+- Proper assessment of technology and staff in place: Before you move your business to the cloud, you should do a thorough audit of your resources and see which of these can be integrated with the cloud contact center technology.
 If you want to take cost advantage, you will have to learn to plug the gaps in your on-premise contact center with the help of cloud rather than replacing all your legacy systems.